-Step 1: Hazard identification Step 2: Risk assessment Step 3: Risk control Identify potential hazard factors at the workplace/industry, such as those listed in the column below.
+To start considering hazards and risk that may be associated with the working hours arrangements at your workplace/industry, follow the three steps set out below.
+19 Step 1: Hazard identification Step 2: Risk assessment Step 3: Risk control Identify potential hazard factors at the workplace/industry, such as those listed in the column below.
 Assess level of risk for the hazard factors identified at the workplace (such as those listed in the column to the left), using the general risk indicator arrow guide below.
 In assessing risk: 1) consider interaction between hazard factors that could influence level of risk; and 2) as level of risk for each hazard factor is only indicative, take into account specific workplace/industry circumstances that may influence it.
-General risk indicator for hazard factors Action: Where risk is assessed as being above low/medium risk, undertake Step 3 in the next column.
-Increasing level of risk Lower risk Higher risk Where a hazard factor is assessed as being above low risk/medium risk, consider implementing control measures, such as those outlined in Section 4 of the Approved Code of Practice: Working Hours.
-1. Working Hours Arrangements Editor ISA 1.1 Hours 1.1.1 Average weekly hours (other than FIFO) 35-40 hours 48 hours 56 hours 1.1.2 Total hours over a three- month period (other than FIFO) 624 hours 1.1.3 Daily work hours 9 hours 12 hours Consider control measures - see those suggested for working hours in Section 4 of the Approved Code of Practice: 1.1.4 Daily work hours and work-related travel 10 hours 13 hours Working Hours.
-1.1.5 Scheduling of work Regular and Irregular and unpredictable hours unpredictable hours Short notice of schedule Extended overtime On call across shift cycle
+Where a hazard factor is assessed as being above low risk/medium risk, consider implementing control measures, such as those outlined in Section 4 of the Approved Code of Practice: Working Hours.
+General ris k indicator for hazard d factors Action: Where risk is assessed as being above low/medium ris sk, undertake Step 3 in the next column.
+2 2 In creasing level of risk V Lower risk Lower risk Higher risk \bigvee 1.
+Working Hours Arrangements 1.1 Hours 1.1.1 Average weekly hours (other than FIFO) 35-40 hours 48 hours 56 hours 1.1.2 Total hours over a three- month period (other than EIEO) 624 hours - 1.1.3 Daily work hours 9 hours 12 hours Consider control measures - see those suggested for working hours in Section 4 of the Approved Code of Practice: 1.1.4 Daily work hours and work-related travel 10 hours 13 hours Working Hours.
+1.1.5 Scheduling of work Regular and predictable hours Irregular and unpredictable hours Short notice of schedule Extended overtime On call across shift cycle